Hong Kong family offices · Cross-border positioning

 • HKD-indexed case studies and Hong Kong-denominated track records.
 The US co-investor has to convert and re-contextualise before credibility can register, and most will not finish that translation.

-• Opaque governance language reads as evasion to the US reader.
-Phrases that signal discretion in the Hong Kong register as avoidance in the American register, and intermediaries pull back rather than push for clarification.
+• Opaque governance language lands as evasion to the US buyer.
+Phrases that signal discretion in the Hong Kong register as avoidance in the American buyer language, and intermediaries pull back rather than push for clarification.

 • Absence of US-peer-set references on the operating brand.
 The portfolio company never names the American firms it competes with or co-invests alongside, and the US allocator cannot place it on a comparison axis.

 The family office is not the problem.
 The portfolio is not the problem.
-The two surfaces are doing each other's job, and the Hong Kong origin is filling the frame the US category claim should have occupied.
+The two pages and sales materials are doing each other's job, and the Hong Kong origin is filling the frame the US category claim should have occupied.

 How engagements start